 The scenarios are represented in the table below:

 The numbers in the AI control dilemma are of course only exemplary, illustrating the point.
 I am almost certain that most Superpowers already play that game trying to find a solution that would be significantly better for them, than the opposing power.
-However, after the world has experienced first hand some severe consequences of Cyber-attacks for several years, it will become obvious to all players on the geopolitical stage that there could be no outright winner in an all out War of Superintelligences.
-That should also become clear in any war games that no Superpower can realistically expect to gain supreme advantage over the rest of the world, by developing and controlling its ‘own’ Superintelligence, which might only destroy the Superpower’s adversaries.
-Additionally, in such context even any potential advantage gained in conventional or local nuclear wars would mean very little in the overall strategic position of a given Superpower.
-As has been mentioned before, the only hope for Humanity is therefore to ‘nurture’ Superintelligence in accordance with the best values of Humanity.
+However, after the world has experienced first-hand some severe consequences of Cyber-attacks for several years, it will become obvious to all players on the geopolitical stage that there could be no outright winner in an all-out War of Superintelligences.
+It should also become clear in any war games that no Superpower can realistically expect to gain supreme advantage over the rest of the world, by developing and controlling its ‘own’ Superintelligence, which might only destroy the Superpower’s adversaries.
+Additionally, in such context, even any potential advantage gained in conventional or local nuclear wars would mean very little in the overall strategic position of a given Superpower.
+Moreover, any ‘hot’ global or local war makes no strategic sense and instead, as has been mentioned before, the only hope for Humanity is to ‘nurture’ Superintelligence in accordance with the best values of Humanity.

-However, neither the prisoner’s dilemma nor the AI control dilemma would work with psychopaths.
-If one mad scientists, dictators, very wealthy individuals, or a Transhuman wants to inflict damage on Humanity, even if he himself perishes in the result of his action, e.g. in the style of Stanley Kubrick’s ‘Dr Strangelove’, then this scenario of AI Supremacist’s’ dilemma will not work.
+However, neither the prisoner’s dilemma, nor the AI control dilemma would work with psychopaths.
+If some mad scientists, dictators, very wealthy individuals, or Transhumans want to inflict damage on Humanity, even if they themselves perish in the result of their action, e.g. in the style of Stanley Kubrick’s ‘Dr Strangelove’, then this scenario of AI Supremacist’s’ dilemma will not work.
 Such psychopaths may literally destroy Humanity.
 Therefore, as with conventional or nuclear wars (e.g. North Korea), the world may have to pre-empt such potential malicious action by destroying dangerous AI facilities, when it is still capable of doing so.
 This may be a lesser risk than letting psychopaths do severe damage to the world.

-If the Superowers realize within this decade, that there can be no winners, only Superintelligence, if one of them initiates an all-out Cyber War, I can offer you some additional dose of optimism in this quite a positive scenario.
+When the Superpowers realize within this decade, that there can be no winners, but Superintelligence if an all-out Cyber-War is fought, I can offer you some additional dose of optimism in this quite a positive scenario.
 I believe, we can expect in the next 10-15 years some unimaginable breakthroughs in the planetary co-operation, for example:

 - Stalemate in achieving global supremacy may lead to opening gambits, i.e. giving up previously held advantage as a qui pro quo.
 An example is the Intermediate-Range Nuclear Forces (INF) Treaty signed in 1987 between the Soviet Union and the USA, which was recently recalled by Russia and USA/NATO.
 It is quite likely this may be ‘repaired’ by a new treaty with better controls and even steeper reduction of nuclear arsenal

-- AI Superpowers will end Cyber Wars, and will focus instead on developing a single Superintelligence
+- AI Superpowers will end Cyber Wars, and will focus instead on developing a single, friendly Superintelligence

 - European Federation is very likely to be set up by the end of this decade by creating membership zones almost seamlessly, and becoming the most important organisation in the world.
 This could be the beginning of the future Human Federation.